gippy/kickstarter-location-to-id/README.md

 output's a list of up to 10 found locations with their ID's.
 It also stores additional details about found locations in a json file called OUTPUT in Key Value store.

+**This Actor requires proxy to work properly, please check that you have access to Apify Proxy, before you try to run it.**

 ## INPUT

 Input of this actor should be JSON containing a single property called `query` with a string value